 06 of 06

 1934-S (San Francisco Mint)

-Although readily available in circulated grades (Good through About Uncirculated), finding an uncirculated specimen will be a challenge.
+Although readily available in circulated grades, finding an uncirculated specimen will be a challenge.
 With a mintage of slightly more than one million coins, this ranks the 1934-S Peace dollar as the fourth lowest mintage in the series.
 Since a low number of mint state coins were saved by collectors throughout the years, this resulted in a condition rarity.
 Beware of forgeries created by removing an "S" from another Peace dollar and adding it to a 1934 Philadelphia minted Peace dollar.
 Uncirculated specimens should be authenticated by a third party grading service before purchasing.